 - First station – At the first station there are lots of different cafés and restaurants.
 I ate at the Kitchen Station but there I was really spoilt for choice.
 Fish restaurants, Organic food cafés, it all looked so delicious.

-Souvenirs to by in Jerusalem
+Souvenirs to buy

 - Beautiful Ceramics in the Armenian Quarter at Sandrouni which is located just inside New Gate.
 This ceramic center has small and larger pieces they also have some good quality silver items too.